top of page

 The Piracy Website-Blocking Solution

-Currently, under the 1998 Digital Millennium Copyright Act, it’s costly and time-consuming to fight piracy.
+Global piracy affects the livelihoods of millions of people.
+It steals from those holding U.S. jobs in film and TV.
+Under the 1998 Digital Millennium Copyright Act, it’s costly and time-consuming to fight piracy.

 THE CAROLINA JOURNAL